KingJiongEN/DegentCivil/docs/docs/core-concepts/character-system.md

 # Character System

-The Character System is one of the core components of the Degent Civil.
+The Character System is one of the core components of the Degent Civilization.
 It manages the creation, behavior, and interactions of all characters within the town simulation.

 ## Character Model